pdfkit/pdfkit/README.md

 *  **Mangled output in the browser:** Be sure that your HTTP response headers specify "Content-Type: application/pdf"

+*  **wkhtmltopdf becomes stuck:** If you are using remote resources wkhtmltopdf can occasionally become stuck due to connection issues.
+You can set the `config.timeout` configuration to the number of seconds PDFKit should wait before killing wkhtmltopdf and raising an exception.

+   Note: This can cause orphan process when the subprocess is run with `system` instead of `exec`.

 ## Note on Patches/Pull Requests

 * Fork the project.